Inaugurated in 1884, Madame Tussauds Museum in London displays wax statues of celebrities from all over the World.

 The Glow Room

-The Glow Room is a new addition and is a path-breaking photographic experience, which takes inspiration from Princess of pop Dua Lipa’s stage sets.
+The Glow Room is a new addition and a path-breaking photographic experience.
+It is inspired by Dua Lipa, the Princess of Pop’s stage set.

 Visitors can pose with the pop star even as ten cameras fire sequentially to create a free 3D gif for you to share with friends and family.